-Canada has hosted 2 winter Olympics, and if you are into skiing you must visit the beautiful resort town of Whistler.
+Canada has hosted two winter Olympics, and if you are into skiing, you must visit the beautiful resort town of Whistler.
 Vancouver – Whistler in British Columbia hosted the 2010 winter Olympics.

 The Olympic Rings Plaza in Whistler is a must-see for any visitor.
 It is an iconic landmark that signifies the start of the 2010 Winter Olympics.
 It is a beautiful spot to take a break from the hustle and bustle of everyday life.
 This location sits on Whistler Mountain, overlooking Blackcomb Mountain and the Village below.

 The plaza has been used as an event space for weddings, receptions, concerts, trade shows, and more!
-It was built with the intention of being a gathering place for locals and visitors alike.
+It was built to be a gathering place for locals and visitors alike.
 Visitors can walk up to enjoy breathtaking views or visit one of the many events hosted by this popular venue.

-Remember, it is completely free to visit and explore the site.
+Remember, it is entirely free to visit and explore the site.
 Don’t forget to bring your camera and snap a photo!